 - a) All undergraduate students who register at the University for the first time, must report, at a time and place determined by the University, for compulsory proficiency tests in academic literacy in order to evaluate their ability to function in an academic environment.
 The purpose of the test is to identify students who, due to insufficient academic skills, run the risk of not completing their study programme successfully within the allowed period. - b) The test is conducted in the presentation language of the programme that the student has registered for [Afrikaans or English], and with the exception of students who are indicated as marginal cases by the test, each student will receive only one opportunity to write the test.
 Students considered marginal cases, will receive a second opportunity to write the test. - c) Students, who are identified as risk cases by the test, must register for the module AGLA 111 [Afrikaans] or AGLE111 [English].
 These modules will not be considered for credit purposes in curricula, but the credits awarded in these modules will count as additional credits. - d) For admission to the exam in AGLA111 / AGLE111, a participation mark of 35% is required.
-Students who do not obtain admission to the exam in AGLA111 / AGLE111, or who fail the exam, and who also fail two or more other modules, will have to have the continuation of their studies in the next semester re-evaluated by the Selection Committee.
-Lastly, AGLA111 / AGLE111 must be passed by the end of the second historic year of study in order to prevent the termination of studies. - e) For admission to the module AGLA121 / AGLE121, which is a compulsory module for all students registered at the University for the first time, a student who first has to complete AGLA111 / AGLE111 must obtain a mark of at least 40% in AGLA111 / AGLE111.
-The modules AGLA121 / AGLE121 carry a weight of 12 credits that form part of the curriculum that the student has registered for. - f) Students who have failed the module AGLA111 / AGLE111, but who have been admitted to AGLA121 / AGLE 121 and have passed this exam, may have their results for AGLA111 / AGLE111 condoned into a passing grade by the relevant school director. - g) Students who have already successfully completed a module or modules (course[s]) similar to AGLA111, 121 / AGLE111, 121, at another institution and can provide proof of this, can apply, in writing, to receive recognition for this from the Director of the School for Languages. - h) A subminimum applies to each of the three sections of AGLA/AGLE121.
+Students who do not obtain admission to the exam in AGLA111 / AGLE111, or who fail the exam, and who also fail two or more other modules, will have to have the continuation of their studies in the next semester reevaluated by the Selection Committee.
+Lastly, AGLA111 / AGLE111 must be passed by the end of the second historic year of study in order to prevent the termination of studies. - e) For admission to the module AGLA121 / AGLE121, which is a compulsory module for all students registered at the University for the first time, a student who first has to complete AGLA111 / AGLE111 must obtain a module mark of at least 40% in AGLA111 / AGLE111.
+The modules AGLA121 / AGLE121 carry a weight of 12 credits that form part of the curriculum that the student has registered for and must be completed in the same language as that of the academic assessment test that the student wrote at the beginning of the year. - f) Students who have failed the module AGLA111 / AGLE111, but who have been admitted to AGLA121 / AGLE 121 and have passed this exam, may have their results for AGLA111 / AGLE111 condoned into a passing grade by the Director of the School of Languages. - g) Students who have already successfully completed a module or modules (course[s]) similar to AGLA111, 121 / AGLE111, 121, at another institution and can provide proof of this, can apply, in writing, to receive recognition for this from the Director of the School for Languages.

+h) A subminimum applies to each of the three sections of AGLA/AGLE121.
 Students must pass all three sections to complete the module successfully.